regaipserdar/k3d-DDNS/README.md

 - [K3d](https://k3d.io/) installed on your local machine
 - A [Cloudflare](https://www.cloudflare.com/) account
+- Docker or Rancher
+- Helm Chard must be installed on your local machine
 - A registered domain or subdomain managed by Cloudflare
 - API token with the necessary permissions for Cloudflare DNS management